Adirondack Scenic Byways

-The Adirondack North Country Scenic Byways are three routes that cut through the Adirondack Park, and are part of the New York Scenic Byways Program created by the State Legislature in 1992.
+The Adirondack North Country Scenic Byways are three routes that cut through the Adirondack Park and are part of the New York Scenic Byways Program created by the State Legislature in 1992.
 In fact, if you have driven through the Adirondacks, you probably have been on a byway.
 The Adirondack Trail, the Olympic Trail, and the Central Adirondack Trail are featured routes that make up the Adirondack North Country Scenic Byways.

 Byways are not unique to the region; there are both national and state routes.
 The National Scenic Byway Program is designed to “help recognize, preserve and enhance selected roads throughout the United States.”
 The iconic Route 66 spanning the country from Chicago to Los Angeles is an example of a National Scenic Byway.
 Another is the coastal highway, Route 1 in California.

 The Seaway Trail, a 454-mile route following the St. Lawrence River, Lake Ontario, the Niagara River, and Lake Erie, is the only National Scenic Byway in New York State.
-National Scenic Byways are selected by United States Department of Transportation’s Federal Highway Administration based on criteria from multiple categories: archeology, culture, history, natural features, recreation, or scenic qualities.
+National Scenic Byways are selected by the United States Department of Transportation’s Federal Highway Administration based on criteria from multiple categories: archeology, culture, history, natural features, recreation, or scenic qualities.

 The Adirondack Byway system is different from those of many other areas.
 While all byways provide a unique traveling experience, unlike other areas where the routes divert visitors from main transportation roads, the Adirondack Byways are the primary routes used by people who live and work here.
-These roads connect over 200 communities in the Adirondack region while offering paths to amazing scenic beauty.
+These roads connect over 200 communities in the Adirondack region while offering paths to the amazing scenic beauty.
 The byways are designed to link travelers with beautiful, picturesque drives, and also shed light on the rich history and culture of the region while providing resources to appreciate wildlife and outdoor activities.

-Interpretive signs as well as commemorative plaques can be found along scenic byways educating visitors traveling along the route.
+Interpretive signs, as well as commemorative plaques, can be found along scenic byways educating visitors traveling along the route.
 When you pass through the Central Adirondack Trail, one of the historic plaques you can look for is located at the site of the great forest fire of 1903, just south of Old Forge, New York on Rt.
 28.